joshjms/joshjms/README.md

 ### Hi there 👋

+My name is Joshua James.
+I'm a college student as of August 2022.

 <!--
 **joshjms/joshjms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.